 Located on the corner of Auckland Street and King Street, our City campus is right in the heart of Newcastle’s CBD.

-The City campus consists of NUspace, The Conservatorium of Music, University House, Northumberland House and Newcastle Legal Centre.
-The new Honeysuckle precinct will also join our City campus with the first building set to be complete in late 2020.
+The City campus consists of NUspace, the Conservatorium of Music, University House, Northumberland House and Newcastle Legal Centre.
+The new Honeysuckle precinct will also join our City campus with the first building set to be complete in 2021.

 The campus has strong transport links, making it an ideal study location for many of our students, particularly those who study part-time and work close by.